Note to IROP Mentors

 Students may participate in faculty members' research.
 Students should not, however, serve merely as research assistants, but should be given a specific research problem to investigate on their own with the advice and assistance of their faculty mentors.
 Students should have the opportunity to participate in all aspects of professional research from the design and development of the project to the analysis and conclusions.

 The primary responsibility for the IROP project remains, however, with the student.
 Students should make arrangements to review their applications with faculty mentors, and to deliver faculty recommendation documents to both their faculty mentors and other faculty recommenders.
-Faculty may then submit their letters of recommendation in sealed envelopes directly to the Undergraduate Research office, in Hood House 209, by the application deadline.
+Faculty must then fill out the form and compose the requested letter, print both documents, and either hand deliver to Hood House 209 or scan and e-mail to email@example.com, by the application deadline.

 - About Us